mmims/PSConsoleTheme/docs/Set-ConsoleTheme.md

 ## PARAMETERS

 ### -Clear
-Clears the current theme colors and reverts o the default system colors.
+Indicates that this cmdlet set all console colors and PSReadline tokens to the system defaults.

 ```yaml
 Type: SwitchParameter